-A dedicated and diligent professional who combines extensive work/leadership experience with a strong academic background in Computing, Multimedia Communications and Electrical Music.
+A dedicated and diligent professional who combines extensive work & leadership experience with a strong academic background in Computing, Multimedia Communications and Electrical Music.

+You should definitely hire me!
 I’m good!
 I’m really Good!!
 I’m really, really good!!!

 Forreal, for real!
+I’m really good!

 Hello